 I work as a consultant neurologist within the Department of Neurology and Sleep Disorders Centre at Guy's and St Thomas' Hospitals, and at London Bridge Hospital, the Cromwell Hospital.
 I am clinical lead for the Sleep Disorders Centre, Guy's Hospital, one of Europe's largest sleep units.

+I completed medical school at Magdalen College, Oxford, and Imperial College at St Mary's.
 After general medical training, I went on to complete a PhD in the genetics of epilepsy and drug management at Imperial College London and the Wellcome Trust Sanger Institute, Cambridge.

 I undertook neurological training at Guy's and St Thomas', Charing Cross Hospital and the National Hospital for Neurology and Neurosurgery, Queen Square.